top of page

 TO PAINT

-In many ways, his work is a reflection of the painters he admired from his youth.
-Walsh attended The Cornish College of Arts in the early 1970s, but later pursued education and a career as a filmmaker.
-At age 62 he returned to painting on a part-time/full time basis.
+In many ways, my work is a reflection of the painters I admired from his youth.
+I attended The Cornish College of Arts in the early 1970s, but later pursued education and a career as a filmmaker.
+At age 62 I returned to painting on a part-time/full time basis.
 The works on this website date from 2015 through the present.
-He has exhibited his work in solo shows or group shows in galleries throughout the Northwest since January 2016.
+I have exhibited my work in solo shows or group shows in galleries throughout the Northwest since January 2016.

 GW for ABOUT PAGE screened.jpg